Carbon offsetting: greenwashing or real impact?

 • No double-counting: credits should only be claimed by one entity and not be included in another country’s nationally determined contributions (NDCs).

-What Does a Credible Net Zero Strategy Look Like?
+What does a credible Net Zero Strategy look like?

 The best companies don’t just talk about climate neutrality – they demonstrate a science-based roadmap toward it.
 This typically includes: